Adoptable Horses

 6. We will check your references to verify where the horse will live.
 We will continue conversations with you regarding your adoptee and logistical arrangements for the move.

 We welcome pre-purchase exams (PPEs), but they have to be done prior to the adopted horse leaving to your home.
-We have several veterinary options for PPEs.
+We have two veterinary options for PPEs.
+However, we have to ask you to pay for transport at $1.50/mile to and from the vet hospitals, plus for our transporter's time.

 7. You fill out the adoption contract.